akrolsmir/oneword/functions/README.md

 - [x] How to test onCall locally? => functions.useEmulator('localhost', 5001)
 - [x] How to test onRequest locally? => set CORS
-- [ ] Integrate Stripe customer portal
+- [x] Integrate Stripe customer portal
 - [ ] Try to get functions on a schedule
 - [ ] One-click upload CSV to Mailjet
 - [ ] Put it all together!
 - [ ] Write that drip campaign
 - [ ] Move admin.html to oruga to get Vite goodness
+- [ ] Add a way to sudo in as a user